 I would agree with that.
 The only category I could be remotely confident Rick Ankiel will win is home runs, and I bet it's not by that much.

 Tristan H. Cockcroft (12:05 PM)

-OK folks, time to call things to a close for today.
-Thanks for all your questions -- love to see all this excitement for baseball -- and sorry if I didn't get to yours.
+Well, that's all for today.
+Thanks for all your questions, and sorry if I didn't get to yours.
 Take care everyone!